CrivelliLab/OSA_Phenotyping_LLMs/README.md

 ### Project API

-A simple wrapper for getting clinical LLMs running on NERSC's Perlmutter and computing hidden layer activations can be found under [`models/src/`](models/src/).
+A simple wrapper for getting clinical LLMs running on NERSC's Perlmutter and computing hidden layer activations can be found under [`src/models/`](src/models/).
 Most models load cached weights found under `/project/projectdirs/m1532/Projects_MVP/_models/LLMs/huggingface_cache/`.
-The following is a python script named `example.py` shows how the wrapper functions can be used to run torch models in parallel.
-The python scripts loads a LLM, tokenizes text and creates a embedding for the text on each worker GPU allocated by a SLURM job.
-The SLURM job script follows and allocates a single GPU node to run the example over 4 NVidia A100s.
+The following scripts `example.py` and `example.slurm` show how the wrapper functions can be used to run pytorch model inference in parallel.

+The python script loads a BioGPT LLM, tokenizes a list of example text and creates a embedding for the texts.
+This runs on each worker GPU allocated by the SLURM job running the script.
+The SLURM job script follows and describes an allocation for a single GPU node which runs the example script over 4 NVidia A100s.

 ```python
 # example.py